JoshuaBradbury/Hieranarchy/README.md

 #What is it?

 Hieranarchy is the name of the game I made for LD 29 that inspired me to make this engine.
-That was the original aim of the engine, to be used to rewrite the game, but it took a different turn to be a tool for anyone to easily create games with no coding necessary.
+That was the original aim of the engine, to be used to rewrite the game, but it took a different turn to be a tool for anyone to easily create games with no programming experience necessary.

 #How does it work?

-It works as sort of a level editor.
-Pretty much you have a map, which holds all the different tiles that are used in that map, and then you can place them where ever and it will work.
-The tiles are stored per map as you create the tiles for that map.
-This works through a fairly dynamic system of properties that you can set when creating a tile.
+In its current state it doesn't do much but look ugly!
+The plan is that you will have a prject that holds a bunch of maps and other data.
+In these maps is more data but also logic will be available, most likely in a way similar to Unreal Engine's blueprint system or MIT's Scratch.
+This will help to diversify a game but also make it more interesting.

 #What is left to do?